leerob/site/README.md

 ## Overview

-- `data/*` - MDX data that is used for blogs and code snippets.
 - `layouts/*` - The different page layouts each MDX category (blog, snippets) uses.
 - `lib/*` - Short for "library", a collection of helpful utilities or code for external services.
 - `pages/api/*` - [API Routes](https://nextjs.org/docs/api-routes/introduction) powering [`/dashboard`](https://leerob.io/dashboard), newsletter subscription, guestbook, and post views.